Eugenio Daza: First Philippine Legislature

 As a founding member of the Nacionalista Party, Daza was elected congressman by the people of Samar, to represent Samar's 3rd District to the First Philippine Legislature as a member of the Philippine Assembly from 1907–1909.
+Daza was one of seven teachers that were elected to the first Philippine Legislature, the others were Juan Alvear, Gabriel Lasam, Maximino Mina, Simeon Mobo, and Luciano Sinko who was also from Samar.

+Daza's younger brother Don Iñigo would run for the same seat in 1922, but lost to Iñigo Abenis.

 Daza was a member of the First Independence Congress, which commenced in 1930, and sought Philippine independence from the United States.

 On October 6, 1945, President Osmeña appointed Daza Acting Councilor of Borongan, Samar.